 In the 1920s, when the NYSE emerged as a well-developed stock market, it remained largely unregulated, except by the NYSE's governing body itself.
 In the mid-1920s, concerned that the holders of corporate shares were being harmed by the separation of managerial control from share ownership, economist William Z. Ripley, in lectures, articles, and his book Main Street and Wall Street, decried the shareholders' lack of power and their abuse by managers who exercised control over the allocation of corporate resources.
 Specifically, some corporations had created "management shares"-or what today would be called dual-class shares-with disproportionate voting rights that gave their holders de jure, rather than just de facto, control over the allocation of corporate resources.
 Indeed, some companies were even issuing common shares with no voting rights.
+In response, the NYSE insisted that all common shares must have equal voting rights.
 On the surface, this change shifted power to public shareholders, but in practice, by inspiring confidence in the governance of the NYSE, the reform further fragmented shareholder power, with public shareholders remaining content to leave corporate decision-making under the control of senior executives.